luucamay/unique-tickets/MILESTONE.md

 ### Mentoring & Expertise We Need

-**Areas where we need support:**
+**Critical for success:**
+- ZK circuit guidance: 2-3 hours of expert consultation to validate approach and avoid major pitfalls
+- Community building advice: Marketing/product guidance to recruit initial validator beta testers
+- Security review: Automated tools + community code review for smart contract changes

+**Nice to have but not blocking:**
-- Advanced zero-knowledge proof implementation and circuit optimization
+- Advanced cryptography optimization (can improve in future iterations)
-- Biometric template protection and liveness detection techniques
-- Community-driven governance and validator incentive design
-- Cross-chain interoperability for soulbound NFT recognition

-**Specific expertise we're looking for:**
-- Noir language expert for ZK circuit development and gas optimization
-- Cryptography researcher specializing in privacy-preserving identity systems
-- Behavioral economics advisor for validator participation incentive design
-- Substrate/Polkadot parachain deployment specialist for production scaling
+- Professional UI/UX design (current functional design is sufficient for MVP)
+- Economic modeling expertise (simple token rewards sufficient for prototype)

 ---

 ## 🎯 WHAT HAPPENS AFTER

 **When M2 is done, we plan to...**
-- Launch mainnet deployment on custom Polkadot parachain for production-scale ZK operations
+- Iterate on ZK circuit optimization based on prototype learnings and performance testing
-- Onboard initial community validators and establish governance for the verification network
+- Recruit and onboard 100+ real community validators through developer networks and events
+- Add biometric enrollment features and advanced anti-fraud detection mechanisms
-- Partner with major event organizers to integrate Utana's humanity verification system
+- Prepare for limited mainnet beta with select event organizers
-- Open-source the ZK identity framework for broader Web3 ecosystem adoption

 **And 6 months out we see our project achieve:**
-- 1000+ verified humans using soulbound identity NFTs across 10+ events
+- 500+ verified humans using soulbound identity NFTs across 5+ pilot events
-- Self-sustaining validator economy with 1,00+ active community participants
+- Self-sustaining validator community of 100+ active participants earning real rewards
-- Industry standard for privacy-preserving event access replacing traditional ID verification
-- Cross-platform integration enabling verified identity for DeFi, governance, and social applications beyond events
+- Proven reduction in event fraud and improved attendee experience metrics
+- Partnership discussions with major ticketing platforms for integration opportunities